 Store bought costumes are typically made of flame resistant material.
 If you make a costume, avoid loose, flowing costumes (ghosts) that could get too close to someone’s lit jack-o-lantern.

 If you’re making a costume, start with sweats, pajamas, or even long underwear for easy and comfortable costumes.
 Green sweats can easily be made into frog or dinosaur costumes.
 Gray sweats can become elephant, bunny, or robot costumes.

-Animal print pajamas (cow, tiger, dalmation) just need headband ears, a tail, and facepaint for a one-of-a-kind animal costume.
-Add an appropriate hat or prop to turn your child's favorite superhero or action figure pajamas into a fun costume.
+Animal print pajamas (cow, tiger, Dalmatian) just need headband ears, a tail, and face paint for a one-of-a-kind animal costume.
+Add an appropriate hat or prop to turn your child’s favorite superhero or action figure pajamas into a fun costume.
 Wrap a couple rolls of medical gauze over beige long underwear for a mummy costume.
-Soak the gauze in tea ahead of time to "age" it.
+Soak the gauze in tea ahead of time to “age” it.

 Use clipart and special printer paper to make iron on transfers to put on t-shirts, such as a skull and crossbones for a pirate shirt.
-Print out a large radioactive symbol and other scientific symbols and iron these onto a white labcoat for a mad scientist costume.
-Just add safety glasses, smokey face paint and messed-up hair (hair gel).
+Print out a large radioactive symbol and other scientific symbols and iron these onto a white lab coat for a mad scientist costume.
+Just add safety glasses, smoky face paint and messed-up hair (hair gel).